 We had no reason to visit it, except that it was on the way, so we stopped there.
 Angelo took the kids to the Pirated of the Caribbean while I bought and ate my R2D2 popcorn.

 - Pirates of the Caribbean – A ride about the movies with the same title, for everyone who can sit unassisted.
 We don’t even like Pirates of the Caribbean, but they said the robots are pretty good and they have very smooth human-like movement.

 * Plus, this is the place where we bought the BEST popcorn bucket: an R2-D2 bucket.
 Until we saw BB8.
 I wanted it, but maybe next time…

 Japan Disney Parades

 There are many parades throughout the day, and since it was winter, there were special Frozen parades going on.
 We caught these:

 - Frozen Parade – A fun parade with all the characters from the movie singing a mash-up version of all the Frozen songs.
 I liked it, and Hans was exactly the same as the movie.
 Joao (12), on the other hand, was quite bored.
 I don’t know if it was because I was singing and dancing and taking photos.
 Who knows.

 - Happiness is here – It’s the special parades with a lot of the Disney Characters, including Mary Poppins, Bert, and the chimney cleaners.
 That little song, though, pretty annoying.
-Check out the video to see a bit of it!
+Check out the video at the top of the post to see a bit of it!